 What is a FAST Eviction?

-It’s evicting a tenant as quickly as possible, which is what we do, but it’s also an acronym for what we believe is the absolute best way to handle evictions in New York, what does it stand for?
+It’s evicting a tenant as quickly as possible, which is what we do.
+Additionally, it’s an acronym for what we believe is the absolute best way to handle evictions in New York.
+So, what does it stand for?

 Follow the Lease and the technicalities of the law.